SaracenRhue/setupTool/README.md

 ### Developers

-You can add new features by adding a new .sh file into the distro folder. the menue gets generated automaticly by reading the filenames of that folder.
+You can add new features by adding a new .sh file into the distro folder. the menu gets generated automaticly by reading the filenames in that folder.
 (use _ for spaces in your filenames)